panlab-bioinfo/RAfilter/README.md

 # For example
 rafilter filter -o test/ --threshold 12 -p ref.pos query.pos alignment.paf
 ```
 This step will generate the last filtered result using orgin format and a simple filter report.
-The sample test file can be accessed on XXXXXXXX.
+The sample test file can be accessed on testdata.
 > We recommend apply PAF format of minimap2 as the input file.

 ## Declaration and cite

 This project uses MIT open source protocol.
 Please click [here]() to see the detail.
-If you will use the program to complete your study, please cite the paper with: xxxxxxxxxxxxxx.
+If you will use the program to complete your study, please cite the paper with:[Yang, J. et al. RAfilter: an algorithm for detecting and filtering false-positive alignments in repetitive genomic regions.
+Horticulture Research 10, uhac288 (2023)](https://academic.oup.com/hr/article/doi/10.1093/hr/uhac288/6965242).